Cluster B Personality Types: Understanding the Patterns and Protecting Yourself

 Antisocial Personality Disorder (ASPD)

-Antisocial Personality Disorder (ASPD) is a personality disorder that can be defined by a pattern of disregard for the rights of others.
-This can include such behaviors as lying, stealing and manipulating others to achieve personal gain.
-It also includes being cold-blooded and callous, even in situations where it's not necessary to do so.
+Antisocial Personality Disorder (ASPD) is a personality disorder defined by a pattern of disregard for the rights of others.
+This can include behaviors such as lying, stealing and manipulating others to achieve personal gain.
+People with this condition may lack empathy or remorse towards other people and tend not to seek help because they don't realize how serious their condition is.

 Borderline Personality Disorder (BPD)

 Borderline Personality Disorder (BPD) is a mental illness that can be serious and debilitating.
 It's most often diagnosed in women and affects about 1 percent of the population.
+People with BPD may have intense fear of abandonment, unstable relationships, and impulsive behavior.

 Histrionic personality disorder is a mental health condition in which a person has an excessive need for attention and displays over-the-top behaviors to get it.
 People with histrionic personality disorder are usually very dramatic, emotional, and attention-seeking.

-How can peer support help with Cluster B Personality Types?
+How Can Peer Support Help With Cluster B Personality Types?

 Cluster B personality disorders are challenging and can be difficult to treat or even diagnose.
 Those who have family members, close friends or partners with this personality type can suffer from abuse.
 Peer support groups can help with these difficult relationships and the damage they cause by creating a safe environment to connect with other people who have also suffered traumatic or challenging experiences due to close contact with a Cluster B Personality Type.